BIOS3010/Module-4-Pairwise-alignment-2/README.md

   3. Python code to generate the same alignment(s) (see below)
   4. Write "Done" at the bottom of your column, when your group is ready

+**When the results from the other groups are ready on the Padlet:**
+- Discuss in the group: Are the results as expected?

 To access the correct values of the substitution matrix, you can use biopython:
 ```python